saigontechnology/rn-base-project/README.md

 ## Debug menu
 Helper menu for QAs to examine the apps during the development:
 - Device Info
-- Environment/Backend switcher
-The most frequent practice may be switching quickly between several backend environments.
+- Environment/Backend switcher: The most frequent practice may be switching quickly between several backend environments.
 - CodePush Environment switcher

 Dependencies: